 There is no commercial production of GE plants in New Zealand (NZ).
 No organization has submitted an application for a conditional or full-scale release of a GE plant.
-Many in the research field attribute this to the costly, lengthy, and unproven nature of the regulatory approval process.
+Many in the research field attribute this to the costly, lengthy, and uncertainty within the regulatory approval process.
 Conventional (or non-GE) corn is grown in New Zealand.
-The other major crops grown in the northern hemisphere and Latin America, such as soybeans and cotton that have GE variants, are not grown commercially in New Zealand.
+The other major crops grown in the northern hemisphere and Latin America that have GE variants, such as soybeans and cotton, are not grown commercially in New Zealand.